schmidtbri/task-queue-ml-model-deployment/blog_post/post.md

 We use the task.delay() method to call the task asynchronously, getting back a result object that can be used to get a result once the task is completed.
-The ready() method of the result can be used to check on the task using the ready() method.
+The ready() method of the result can be used to check on the status of the result of the task.
 Once it is completed, the result can be retrieved from the result backend with the get() method.

 If the task throws an exception, the result will also throw an exception